The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

-To investigate the influence of the number of trap electrodes on the stability of alumina (dust) particles, we study the average amplitude of particle oscillations.
-We consider the dynamics of a number of 20 microparticles confined within the trap and average the amplitudes of particle oscillations.
-To achieve that we choose a period of time long enough (around ten periods of the a.c. trapping voltage), so as to obtain stable particle oscillations.
-Trajectories for 20 particles confined in 8-electrode, 12-electrode, and 16-electrode traps respectively, are shown in Fig.~\ref{tracks8-16}.
-As the number of trap electrodes increases, particle trajectories are shifted downwards because of a smaller gradient of the a.c. electric field, as illustrated in Fig~\ref{tracks8-16}.
+To investigate the influence of the trap electrode number on the stability of alumina (dust) particles, the average amplitude of particle oscillations is explored.
+We study the associated dynamics for a number of 20 microparticles confined in the trap and average the amplitudes of particle oscillations.
+To achieve that we choose a period of time long enough (around ten periods of the a.c. trapping voltage) so as to obtain stable particle oscillations.
+Trajectories for 20 particles confined in 8-electrode, 12-electrode and 16-electrode traps, respectively, are shown in Fig.~\ref{tracks8-16}.
+As the number of trap electrodes increases, particle trajectories are shifted downwards due to a smaller gradient of the a.c. electric field, as illustrated in Fig~\ref{tracks8-16}.

-In order to achieve dust particle confinement, besides the a.c. trapping voltage there are several other parameters that have to be considered: the a.c. voltage frequency, the influence of the trap geometry (by means of the trap geometrical parameters), the particle dimension and its geometrical shape, or the inter-electrode distance value.
-Ref. \cite{Lapi15a, Lapi16d} demonstrate the connection between stable dust particle confinement and the a.c. field frequency or the specific charge ratio $Q/M$, for the two trap geometries considered and two different values of the viscosity.
-The first trap geometry consists of 4 wires (see Fig.~\ref{fig:trap}), while the second geometry comprises only 2 wires, supplied at an a.c. voltage $U_{\omega}\sin({\omega}t)$.
+In order to achieve dust particle confinement, besides the a.c. trapping voltage amplitude there are several other parameters that have to be considered: the a.c. voltage frequency, the influence of the trap geometry (by means of the trap geometric parameters), the particle dimension and its geometrical shape, or the inter-electrode distance value.
+Refs. \cite{Lapi15a, Lapi16d} demonstrate the connection between stable dust particle confinement and the a.c. field frequency or specific charge ratio $Q/M$, in case of the trap geometries considered and for two different values of the viscosity.
+The first trap geometry consists of four wires (see Fig.~\ref{fig:trap}) while the second geometry comprises only two wires, supplied at an a.c. voltage $U_{\omega}\sin({\omega}t)$.